kolarski/s/README.md

 The standard Linux `screen` utility is powerful but notoriously difficult to use:

 - **For newcomers**: Steep learning curve with complex commands and unintuitive syntax
-- **For experienced users**: Frustration with having to remember cryptic commands like `screen -r 1234.pts-0.hostname`
+- **For experienced users**: Common frustrations that shift focus from your work:
+  - Multi-step commands to attach to already-attached sessions
+  - Having to recall specific syntax when you need to manage sessions
 - **For everyone**: Messy session lists, accidental duplicate sessions, and complicated management

-**You're not alone.** Thousands of developers waste precious time on these frustrations every day or avoid terminal sessions altogether due to their complexity.
+**You're not alone.** Thousands of developers wish for a simpler way to handle these tasks without the cognitive overhead.

 ## The Solution: `s`

-`s` is a minimalist CLI tool that makes terminal session management **dead simple** while keeping all the power of `screen` that you actually need.
+`s` is a minimalist wrapper around `screen` that makes terminal session management **dead simple** while keeping all the power of the original tool that you actually need.

 ### ⏱️ Try It in 10 Seconds